atzu012/vue-countdown/README.md

 # vue-countdown
 Basic on vue-cli.

-Started From today and Setting until time with url.
+Started From today and setting until time with url.

 For Example:

 Setting deadline time at 2022/12/31.

 ``http://vue-countdown/?date=2022,12,31``